unicode-org/icu/docs/userguide/transforms/general/index.md

 non-final form (σ) in other locations.
 This requires the transform to map different characters based on the context.

-*It is useful for the reverse mapping to be complete so that arbitrary strings in the target script can be reasonably mapped back to the source script.
+> :point_right: *It is useful for the reverse mapping to be complete so that arbitrary strings in the target script can be reasonably mapped back to the source script.
 Complete reverse mapping makes it much easier to do mechanical quality checks and so on.
 For example, even though the letter "q" might not be necessary in a